taishi55/bing-clone-angular/README.md

 ## Bing Chat Clone
-trying to made by using Angular (Failed)
+trying to make one of my open source projects in Angular (Failed)

-I am rewriting one of my open source projects in Angular.
 This is my first time to build an application using Angular.
 Threfore, there are a lot of room for improvements.

 Update: Angular has no future.